 Special-needs education in Colombia

 Expat parents of children with disabilities should consider an international school in Colombia, as these institutions provide the best special-needs care and education.
-Policies and regulations for children with special education needs in Colombia are implemented by the Ministry of Education, and while the system aims to include children with disabilities within mainstream schools, there is still much room for improvement.
+The Ministry of Education implements policies and regulations for children with special education needs in Colombia.
+While the system aims to include children with disabilities within mainstream schools, there is still much room for improvement.

-International schools will cater for most disabilities including hearing, vision and other physical impairments as well as mental disabilities.
-We recommend parents do thorough research of each school to ensure that their child will be accommodated, as not all international schools cater for special-needs kids, or perhaps not all disabilities.
-Spaces at these schools also tend to fill up quickly so parents should apply well in advance.
+International schools will cater for most disabilities, including hearing, vision and other physical impairments, as well as mental disabilities.
+We recommend parents thoroughly research each school to ensure that their child will be accommodated, as not all international schools cater for special-needs children, or perhaps not all disabilities.
+Spaces at these schools also tend to fill up quickly, so parents should apply well in advance.

 Tutoring in Colombia

-Tutoring can be a valuable tool for expat children in Colombia, whether they need help learning Spanish, or other speciality subjects, or for assistance in preparation for entrance exams or SATs.
-A good tutor can also serve to boost the confidence of expat kids in their new environment or with a new curriculum.
+Tutoring can be a valuable tool for expat children in Colombia, whether they need help learning Spanish or other speciality subjects or for assistance in preparation for entrance exams or SATs.
+A good tutor can also boost the confidence of expat kids in their new environment or with a new curriculum.

-We recommend expat parents enquire at their children's school about reputable tutors, or alternatively browse for a recommended tutor on online resources such as Apprentus or Upwork.
+We recommend expat parents enquire at their children's school about reputable tutors or browse for a recommended tutor on online resources such as Apprentus.